The Rite of the Open Circuit

 “The first opening is not to fix.
 The first opening is to see.”

-When the device is open, the Candidate names one thing they have found.
-This need not be technical:
+When the device lies open, the Candidate names one thing they have found there.
+It need not be technical:

 - “There is dust.”